fleetdm/fleet/handbook/company/README.md

 ### 🟠 Ownership
 It takes reliable execution and a fully-activated mind to achieve ambitious goals.
 Think like an owner of the company.

 - **Take responsibility.** Follow through on commitments.
 Own up to mistakes.
+Loop in [the right people](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility).
 - **Be responsive.** Reply quickly, consistently, whether or not you can take immediate action.
 Listen.
 Be present.
 - **Think bigger.** Remember [the big picture](https://fleetdm.com/handbook/company#purpose) beyond your department's goals.
 Think long-term.
 - **Take initiative.** No one is coming.
-Do work that furthers the company's goals.
+Understand Fleet's goals yourself.
 Look for [bottlenecks](https://en.wikipedia.org/wiki/Theory_of_constraints).

 ### 🟢 Results
 We work to get results.
 How we work determines the results we deliver.
 Between overthinking and rushing, there's a [golden mean](https://en.wikipedia.org/wiki/Golden_mean_%28philosophy%29).